DARVO: What It Means, How It Works, and How to Respond

 It creates cognitive dissonance.
 You know what happened.
 But the other person is so convincingly upset, so adamantly denying your reality, that a part of you starts to wonder.
 Maybe you are wrong.
 Maybe you are being unfair.
 That internal conflict is exhausting, and exhaustion makes you more likely to drop the issue.

-It shifts the burden.
+It shifts the burden of proof.
 Instead of them having to explain their behavior, you now have to prove your experience is valid.
 The conversation moves from their accountability to your credibility.
-And because most personal experiences can’t be “proven” in any definitive way, you’re set up to lose.
+And because most personal experiences cannot be “proven” in any definitive way, you are set up to lose.

 It works incrementally.
 Each individual DARVO incident might feel manageable.
-It’s the accumulation that causes damage.
+It is the accumulation that causes damage.
 After dozens or hundreds of these exchanges, you stop bringing things up at all.
 The DARVO has successfully taught you that speaking up leads to punishment.

 DARVO in everyday life